gbs0/basecamp/projects/born2beroot/instructions.md

 sudo hostnamectl set-hostname <username + 42>
 ```

-Then reboot for persist changes
+Then reboot for persist changes.

 ### 2.2 - Adding group and assing to current user
 To create a group, simple use: